TrshPuppy/js-server/README.md

 ## Other notes:

 Additionally, during the interview, the code I had written had a bug in which the server would always return "OK" even when it had never seen a word before.

-That's because I was handling the logic outside of the `request.on("end",())` function.
+That was because I was handling the logic outside of the `request.on("end",())` function.
 Since `request.on("data",())` is asynchronous, the logic I had written outside of it was garbage because it was executing before the request data was finished sending.
-This is fixed now that I've added the `request.on("end",())` listeneer.
+This is fixed now that I've added the `request.on("end",())` listener.

-## Thank you again for today's interview.
-I appreciate all the time and consideration you've given me as an applicant, and I hope I can repay you all in the future with some good work!

--Rose P.